Bright Tots educational toy store offering baby toys toddler toys games & videos. Understanding Autism in Childhood - Autism Information

 This challenge has been accepted.
 The anti-amalgam movement has been given new life by the widespread claims associating

-of mercury in human tissues exist before endorsing its use.
+levels of mercury in human tissues exist before endorsing its use.
 The ADA has yet to respond.
-Both sides do, however, agree that
+Both sides do, however, agree

-mercury is one of the most poisonous elements known to man, and mercury amalgam may cause ill effects in those people
+that mercury is one of the most poisonous elements known to man, and mercury amalgam may cause ill effects in those

 Mercury Contamination